Fayetteville Bankruptcy Attorneys

 • You will have a fresh start financially.

-Chapter 7 bankruptcy is common among consumers but it is not for everyone.
+Chapter 7 bankruptcy is common among consumers, but it is not for everyone.
 Contacting our law firm can help you determine if Chapter 7 bankruptcy is the right type of bankruptcy for your particular situation.

 Chapter 13 Bankruptcy in Fayetteville

 Chapter 13 bankruptcy is a type of bankruptcy that allows you to repay your debts over a three- to five-year period.
-This type of bankruptcy is also known as a reorganization bankruptcy.
-In order to qualify for Chapter 13 bankruptcy, you must have a regular source of income and your unsecured debts must be below a certain limit.
-Chapter 13 bankruptcy is a good choice for people trying to consolidate their debts into a singular payment plan.
-Developing a repayment plan for Chapter 13 bankruptcy can be tricky.
-It involves working with a bankruptcy trustee to develop a plan that is affordable for you and meets the requirements of the bankruptcy court.
+This type of bankruptcy is also known as a “reorganization bankruptcy”.
+In order to qualify for Chapter 13 bankruptcy, you must have a regular source of income, and your unsecured and secured debts must be below a certain limit.

 The repayment plan is a key part of Chapter 13 bankruptcy.
 It outlines how much you will pay each month to your creditors and over what period of time the payments will be made.
 The repayment plan must be approved by the bankruptcy court before it can go into effect.